ASalem404/Learning-Notes/DBMS/SQL.md

     because null is not a value, it's a property of the data, it's different from 0 or ' '. instead you must use 'IS NULL' or 'IS NOT NULL'.

+  - Some SQL statements

+    - UNION => Merge results of two queries together.

   - Built-in functions

     - some of these functions (May be differ from database to another)